How Can You Tell if Paper is Thermal?

 What is a Receipt Paper Roll?

-Receipt paper rolls are a particular type of paper used in receipts, with the most common being thermal paper.
+Receipt paper rolls are a particular type of paper used in receipts, the most common being thermal paper.
 Thermal paper rolls consist of layers of special coating and a bottom layer of plain paper, which means it is printable, courtesy of a layer of chemical dye that responds to heat.

 So, as the paper passes through the printer, it causes a reaction, making it easy to print images and words on this kind of paper.
 Perhaps that explains why thermal receipt paper rolls are so popular.